jorgemario503/playground/README.md

 # playground
 Hey there!
-I've been working for some time on SQL, R and Python, so here's some code I hope might be useful for someone out there on the web :)
+I've been working for some time on SQL, R and Python, so here's some code and literature I hope might be useful for someone out there on the web :)